Culture

 If you feel your team needs to acquire more significant influence over overarching structures, communicate and advertise your goals and achievements to as many stakeholders as possible.
 And make sure they understand the meaning of them.
 You might have to talk to departments outside product design, such as finance or accounting.
 Translate your thoughts so anyone can appreciate their meaning.

-Sometimes the most hostile stakeholders become the most valuable allies if you manage to convert them to your cause.
+Text reading "Sometimes the most hostile stakeholders become the most valuable allies if you manage to convert them to your cause. "

-In a recent fin-tech project, we had a lot of struggle with a lead developer who didn’t seem to appreciate the UX value and kept making changes to the design without our knowledge.
+In a recent fin-tech project, we had a lot of struggle with a lead developer who didn’t seem to appreciate UX values and kept making changes to the design without our knowledge.
 Our team leader invested a lot of time into discussing these issues with the lead developer.
 She explained our process over and over again, showed important parts of usability test recordings and, found different ways to show the value we provide.
-After a while, the developer started to appreciate all the energy and knowledge that goes into making our design decisions, and now he helps us communicate the benefits of design thinking and human-centred design to parts of their organization we didn’t even have access to before.

 “...there are many jobs, like building cars, that still benefit from a scientific management approach.
 These are, however, the jobs that will most likely be automated out of existence in the coming years and fine-tuned to extract even more productivity gains.
-It turns out that treating humans like humans and machines like machines is a pretty good management approach.”
+It turns out that treating humans like humans and machines like machines is a pretty good management approach.

-So instead of precisely determined processes and strict reward and punishment systems, we have to conceive something more empowering for the workplace of today.
 Product development is hard.
 We have to ensure that all our team members have the opportunity to maximize their contribution.
 Our teams consist of smart and creative people who have to deal with unique situations all the time.
 The structure we implement has to reflect this.

-Going on in a complex project without any framework is not the solution though.
 We have to provide structure, tools, and guidelines to our team.
 And we have to design them in a way that incorporates the possibility of deviating from them.

 Our agency is a team of 40, and we love to make decisions together.
 But after a certain number of participants, it can be harder to have fruitful conversations and make the right decisions.